 The fair value option can be elected for financial liabilities if: (i) the election eliminates an accounting mismatch; (ii) the financial liability is part of a portfolio that is managed on a fair value basis, in accordance with a documented risk management or investment strategy; or (iii) there is an embedded derivative in the financial or non-financial host contract and the derivative is not closely related to the host contract.
 These instruments cannot be reclassified out of the FVTPL category while they are held or issued (i.e. designated as FVTPL).
 Any loss or gain in the fair value of these instruments between quarterly balance sheet dates due to changes in market prices and rates are accounted for as losses or gains, and so directly impact the Issuer's financial performance and condition.
-Financial liabilities designated as FVTPL are recorded at fair value and fair value changes attributable to changes in the Issuer's own credit risk are recorded in OCI.
-See "Fair value of financial instruments" on pages 118 to 119 and "Securities" on page 147 of the 2023 Annual Report incorporated by reference in the Base Prospectus for more information on how fair value is determined.
+Financial liabilities designated as FVTPL are recorded at fair value and fair value of financial instruments" on pages 118 to 119 and "Securities" on page 147 of the 2023 Annual Report incorporated by reference in the Registration Document for more information on how fair value is determined.

 As an element of the Enterprise Risk Appetite Framework, the Board approves the Issuer's overall market risk constraints.
 Group Risk Management ("GRM") creates and manages the control structure for FVTPL positions which are designed to ensure that business is conducted on a basis consistent with Board requirements.
 The market and counterparty risk function within GRM is responsible for creating and managing the controls and governance procedures that are designed to ensure that risk taken is consistent with risk appetite constraints set by the Board.
-These controls include limits on probabilistic measures of potential loss such as VaR and Trading VaR as defined below:
+These controls include limits on probabilistic measures of potential loss such as Value-at-Risk and Trading VaR as defined below: